 Semisweet, dark or milk chocolate.
 Stick to chips or wafers since they are easier to melt.

 - Chocolate Peanut Butter Fudge – Just 3 Ingredients Needed!

 REMEMBER TO SUBSCRIBE TO HOME & PLATE NEWSLETTER TO RECEIVE NEW RECIPE NOTIFICATIONS DELIVERED INTO YOUR INBOX!

 - 1 teaspoon vanilla extract

 - 2 cups powdered sugar

-- 4 tablespoon unsalted butter, 1/2 stick, softened
+- 4 tablespoon unsalted butter, 1/2 stick, softened to room temperature

 - Place the dipped buckeyes back onto the baking sheet and with a clean hand smooth over the hole left by the tooth pick.